Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/velvet.rst

    Velvet Node.

-Velvet reflection shader for materials such as cloth.
+The *Velvet :abbr:`BSDF (Bidirectional scattering distribution function)`* node is used to add reflection to materials such as cloth.
 It is meant to be used together with other shaders (such as a *Diffuse Shader*) and is not particularly useful on its own.